atomizejs/cereal/README.md

 ## Anything else?

 JSON invokes `toJSON` on an object before encoding it.
-Analogously to this, Cereal invokes invoking a `cerealise` function if it exists and encoding what is returned from that.
+Analogously to this, Cereal invokes a `cerealise` function if it exists and encodes what is returned from that.

-Note that Cereal first rewrites the object structure to something without loops or aliases (but from which the loops and aliases can be reconstructed) and then it just uses normal JSON encoding on the result.
-And vice-versa.
+Note that Cereal first rewrites the object structure to something without loops or aliases (but from which the loops and aliases can be reconstructed) and then it just uses normal JSON encoding on the result, and vice-versa.

 As a result, Cereal will ignore everything that JSON would ignore too.
 Thus as normal, you lose functions, prototypes etc etc.